socrob/mbot_simulation_environments/README.md

         catkin build
         source ~/.bashrc

-Launch:
+Launch only the environment:

         roslaunch mbot_simulation_environments load_environment_example.launch

-Sample Launch file to spawn your own robot in this:
+We provide with the following sample Launch file to spawn your own robot inside our ISR tesbed - apartment:

 ```
 <?xml version="1.0"?>